 - shall not be made after the date awards or grants could have been made under the terms of the pre-existing plan, absent the acquisition or combination, and shall only be made to individuals who were not Employees or directors prior to such acquisition or combination. - (d) Individual Limits on Grants to Non-Employee Directors.
-Notwithstanding any other provision of the Plan to the contrary, including but not limited to Section 3(e) below, the aggregate grant date fair value (computed as of the date of grant in accordance with applicable financial accounting rules) of all Grants granted to any Non-Employee Director during any single calendar year for services provided as a Non-Employee Director, plus the sum of all cash payments paid or payable to such director for services provided as a Non-Employee Director during such year (including but not limited to annual retainer and similar fees) shall not exceed \$400,000.
+Notwithstanding any other provision of the Plan to the contrary, including but not limited to Section 3(e) below, the aggregate grant date fair value (computed as of the date of grant in accordance with applicable financial accounting rules) of all Grants granted to any Non-Employee Director during any single calendar year for services provided as a Non-Employee Director during such year (including but not limited to annual retainer and similar fees) shall not exceed \$400,000.
 For the avoidance of doubt, compensation shall be counted towards this limit for the year in which it is earned, and not a later year in the event it is deferred. - (e) Individual Limits on Grants to Advisors and Employees.
 Subject to adjustment as provided in Section 1312, no Advisor or Employee may be granted (i) Options or SARsawarded Grants during any calendar year with respect to more than 24,000,000 Shares, and (ii) Full Value Awards during any calendar year that are intended to comply with the performance based exception under Code section 162(m) and are denominated in Shares under which more than 2,000,000 Shares may be earned for each 12 months in the vesting period or performance period.
-During any calendar year, no Advisor or Employee may be granted awards that are intended to comply with the performance based exception under Code section 162(m) and are denominated in eash under which more than \$3,000,000 may be earned for each 12 months in the performance period.
+During any calendar year, no Advisor or Employee may be granted awards that are intended to comply with the performance-based exception under Code section 162(m) and are denominated in cash under which more than \$3,000,000 may be earned for each 12 months in the performance period.
 Each of tThe limitations in this Section 3(e) shall be multiplied by two with respect to Grants made to an Employee during the first calendar year in which the Employee commences employment or service with the Company and its subsidiaries.
 If a Grant is cancelled, the cancelled Grant shall continue to be counted toward the applicable limitation in this Section 3(e).